 Sangfor offers a comprehensive suite of cloud solutions to meet your specific needs, whether you choose public, private, or hybrid cloud:

 • Public Cloud: Sangfor Managed Cloud Service (MCS) provides a cost-effective and scalable public cloud solution based on an Infrastructure as a Service (IaaS) model.
 It allows organizations to quickly adapt to changing business needs while optimizing cash flow.
+Our public cloud services include options for Software as a Service (SaaS) and Platform as a Service (PaaS), enabling access to applications and development platforms without the need for infrastructure management.

 • Private Cloud: The Sangfor Cloud Platform (SCP) empowers businesses by establishing a secure and scalable private cloud foundation built on a hyper-converged infrastructure (HCI) platform.
 SCP simplifies cloud management and streamlines processes, enabling companies to focus on core competencies.